VowpalWabbit/vowpalwabbit.github.io/_banner/message.md

 ---
-visible: false
+visible: true
 ---

-Microsoft Research is running RL OS Fest 2020 supporting open source development in Vowpal Wabbit.
-Learn more [here](https://www.microsoft.com/en-us/research/academic-program/rl-open-source-fest/), and see the projects [here]({{ 'rlos_projects.html' | relative_url }}).
+RL OS Fest is returning for 2021!
+To learn about last year and learn how to apply for this year go [here]({% post_url 2020-11-12-vowpalwabbit-8.9.0 %}})